MaxShkrabak/OWP-Forum/README.md

 | **07** | Work on **Bug Fixes**, perform full-site **Testing**, and make necessary final adjustments based on testing results. | **TODO** |
 | **08** | Final application preparation and official environment **Deployment** for production. | **TODO** |

+## 🙏 Acknowledgments

+This project is developed as part of the CSC 190/191 Senior Project sequence at
+**California State University, Sacramento**.

+We would like to thank:

+- **Instructor:** Dr. Kenneth Elliot
+- **Faculty Advisor:** Prof. Harvin Singh
+- **Office of Water Programs (OWP)** for partnering with us and providing project requirements and feedback.
+-
 ## 👥 Contributors <img width="20" height="20" alt="9c74196a9a400de1cae861afb5b16ac4" src="https://github.com/user-attachments/assets/20b5af03-5366-4dd5-aee5-8a1c6473495a" />